L30-4M/miv-burst-correlation-analysis/readme.md

 ## Implemented Modules

-Currently three Operators are added:
+Currently four Operators are added:
 - BurstFilter
 - CrossCorrelograms
+- MeanCrossCorrelograms
 - CorrelationIndex

-These three Operators do as followed:
+These four Operators do as followed:
 - Takes a signal of Spikestamps and throws out any Spikes that are not part of a burst.
 - Takes two signals consisting of Spikestamps (Xtrain and Ytrain respectively) and creates a cross correlogram matrix.
+- Takes a cross correlogram matrix and creates a mean correlogram
 - Takes a cross correlogram matrix and creates a Correlation index matrix

 > The analysis pipeline is developed as a plugin for the [MiV-OS](https://github.com/GazzolaLab/MiV-OS).